davidgatti/How-to-Understand-Streams-in-NodeJS/README.md

 # What is a Stream

 Before we move to some code, lets answer the basic questions, what is a Stream... a stream is a "infinite" flow of data - period.
 For example, it is the opposite of an array, where an array have a predefined size.
-You can add new elements to an array, but you can always ask how many of them there are.
-Where with a stream you don't know when the data will stop flowing.
+You can add new elements to an array, but you can always ask how many of items there are.
+Where with a stream you don't know when the data will stop flowing in a network environment that is.
+In C for example you could use [.fseek()](https://www.tutorialspoint.com/c_standard_library/c_function_fseek.htm) to find the total length of a open file, but in NodeJS this is not the case, or at least I didn't ind out a method to check the file size if open as a Stream.

 # If reading a file is a stream, then I know the size - right?